braden-w/whispering/README.md

 4. **Transcription Management**: Review and edit transcriptions within the Whispering app to ensure accuracy and clarity.
 5. **Automatic Clipboard Integration**: Once transcription is complete, the text is automatically copied to your clipboard.
 An option for automatic pasting is also available.

-## How It Works

-1. Trigger Whispering using the global shortcut or button.
-2. Speak your message.
-3. Whispering transcribes your speech using the OpenAI Whisper API.
-4. The transcription is copied to your clipboard and optionally pasted automatically.
-5. Review and edit the transcription in the Whispering app if needed.

 ## Installation

 ### Web App